Skip to content

 If you encounter issues, try a clean build:

-# Remove build directory
+# Remove specific build directory

 rm -rf build/